 Studies with self-reported data show positive opinions on marijuana’s effect on chronic pain.
 Some trials also show that medical cannabis may improve a person’s mental health.

 It’ll take more research and a larger shift in public opinion for cannabis to be recognized as a supplement to antidepressants and possibly addictive opioids that veterans take for their physical and mental illnesses.
 But with veteran advocacy groups consistently lobbying for better medical cannabis access, the future seems bright for those looking for a greener and more natural alternative.
+You can learn more about it with Latitude Dispensary here.

 Get Quality Strains for Your Treatment